 General information

-Fact sheets on almost everything about Australia including trade, foreign relations, economy, environment, government, science and more are available through the Department of Foreign Affairs and Trade website.
+Fact sheets on almost everything about Australia including trade, foreign relations, economy, environment, government, science and more are available through the Department of Foreign Affairs and Trade website at About Australia | Australian Government Department of Foreign Affairs and Trade and Australia in Brief | Australian Government Department of Foreign Affairs and Trade.

-Visit the Australian Government website for more topics
+Visit the Australian Government website for more topics.